 Provide the 3GPP RAN opinion on the desirability of improving WLAN aggregation to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements.

-Provide suggestion on how 3GPP RAN and the 802.11 WG can work together to improve WLAN aggregation.
+Provide suggestion on how 3GPP RAN and the 802.11 WG can work together to improve WLAN aggregation and improving overall network performance.

 To 3GPP SA: